Ph.D. in Marketing, Saint Louis University (2014)

 Customer Relationship Management

-Dr. Colleen Harmeling is the Persis E. Rockwood Associate Professor of Marketing in the Department of Marketing at Florida State University’s College of Business.
+Dr. Colleen Harmeling is the Persis E. Rockwood Associate Professor of Marketing in the Dr. Persis E. Rockwood School of Marketing at Florida State University’s College of Business.
 Harmeling has taught undergraduate, graduate and doctoral marketing courses, including marketing strategy, marketing management, consumer behavior and marketing research.